mesonbuild/meson/docs/markdown/Rewriter.md

 # Meson file rewriter

-Since version 0.50.0, meson has the functionality to perform some basic modification on the `meson.build` files from the command line.
+Since version 0.50.0, Meson has the functionality to perform some basic modification on the `meson.build` files from the command line.
 The currently supported operations are: